telerik/teststudio-docs/docs/test-studio-mobile/api-reference/creating-queries.md

 *Note: The properties are case sensitive, you should use them in the queries as they are defined in your application.*

-> A *Dictionary* data structure is used in the sample code lines bellow.
+> A *Dictionary* data structure is used in the sample code lines below.
 It is necessary to add a reference to the project of the *System.Collections.Generic* namespace.

 ```C#
 { Class = "TYPE", Index=2 }